cybozu-go/moco/docs/moco-controller.md

       --log_file_max_size uint           Defines the maximum size a log file can grow to.
 Unit is megabytes.
 If the value is 0, the maximum file size is unlimited. (default 1800)
-      --logtostderr                      log to standard error instead of files (default true) --metrics-addr string              The address the metric endpoint binds to (default ":8080") --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when opening log files --stderrthreshold severity         logs at or above this threshold go to stderr (default 2)
+      --logtostderr                      log to standard error instead of files (default true) --metrics-addr string              The address the metric endpoint binds to (default ":8080") --mysqld-exporter-image string     The image of mysqld_exporter sidecar container --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when opening log files --stderrthreshold severity         logs at or above this threshold go to stderr (default 2)